How a Small Amount of Data Sharing Benefits Distributed Optimization and Learning : The Upside of Data Heterogeneity: Algorithms Design and Numerical Results

-In the following experiments, we fix $\alpha \% = 5\%$.
+As we only need a small amount of data sharing, in the following experiments, we fix $\alpha \% = 5\%$.
 The following table shows more numerical results we performed on UCI machine learning repository.
-We set number of local data centers to be $4$.
-We fix the step-size $\rho_p=\rho_d = 1$ for primal distributed ADMM and DRAP-ADMM.
-Note setting step-size equals to $1$ does not favor the primal ADMM nor the dual ADMM, as we show that the primal distributed ADMM and dual distributed ADMM shares same convergence rate when $\rho_p\rho_d=1$.
+We set number of agents to be $4$.
+We fix the step-size $\rho_p=\rho_d = 1$ for primal D-ADMM and DRAP-ADMM.
+Note setting step-size equals to $1$ does not favor the primal ADMM nor the dual ADMM, as we show that the primal D-ADMM and dual D-ADMM share the same convergence rate when $\rho_p\rho_d=1$.
 We consider two stopping rules, fixing the same number or iteration, or the same run time.
+We compare DRAP-ADMM with a primal distributed ADMM algorithm that leverages heterogeneous data sharing — a data structure known to be favorable for primal D-ADMM performance.
+We report the absolute loss \myeq{AL = \|\BFbeta^{*}-\hat{\BFbeta}\|_2}.